Conformal online model aggregation: The COMA meta-algorithm

-The algorithm updates the weights according to the performance of the methods during the different rounds inversely proportional to the exponential of their size multiplied by a parameter $\eta$.
-This ``learning rate'' $\eta$ plays a crucial role; if $\eta$ approaches zero, the weights approach a uniform weighting, and if $\eta \to \infty$ the algorithm reduces to the Follow-the-Leader strategy, which puts all the weight on the method with the smallest loss so far, as explained in \cite{derooij2014}.
-In certain scenarios, determining the appropriate value for this parameter may be difficult; indeed, we do not know if there is a clear method outperforming the others or any constant works well in some situations but not in others.
+The algorithm adjusts the weights based on the performance of the methods in various rounds, with adjustments made in inverse proportion to the exponential of their total loss scaled by a parameter $\eta$.
+This ``learning rate'' $\eta$ plays a crucial role; if $\eta$ approaches zero, the weights approach a uniform weighting, and if $\eta \to \infty$ the algorithm reduces to the Follow-the-Leader strategy, which puts all the weight on the method with the smallest loss so far.